cypher-30/cypher-30/README.md

 ---

-### 🚧 Projects
+###  Projects

 > **In Progress:** Building my first portfolio of ML/Data Engineering tools & experiments.
 > Stay tuned for cool stuff soon 👀

 ---

-### 🧠 Engineering Philosophy
+###  Engineering Philosophy

-> Simplicity is not the absence of complexity — it’s mastery over it.
+> Simplicity is not the absence of complexity,it’s mastery over it.
-> I believe that every system, like every person, should evolve — through iteration, feedback, and purpose.
+> I believe that every system, like every person, should evolve; through iteration, feedback, and purpose.

 ---